pcunning/piscreen/README.md

 Insert the SD card in your regular computer and edit the `piscreen.txt` in the root folder of the SD card.
 Attention: You must not use spaces between the key, the = and the value.

+Add splash.png to the same folder if you want a boot image.

 ## 5. Test and run

 Insert the SD card back into the Raspberry Pi and power it on.
 It should now boot, open chrome in fullscreen with your desired URL.